AdobeDocs/commerce-webapi/src/pages/graphql/payment-services-extension/index.md

 ## Credit card vaulting

-The vault-related changes to the schema allow you to generate stored payment details and to modify a payment tokens.
+The vault-related changes to the schema allow you to generate stored payment details and to modify a payment token.

 The Payment Services Vault method is a solution in which shoppers can store—or "vault"—their credit card credentials to use in a later purchase: